 The department letter should name at least eight external referees who have not already been contacted by the department.
 Because Weinberg College aims to grant tenure to faculty members of the highest quality and who would qualify for appointment at any school in the country, departments should name referees from top departments and universities (an exception may be necessary in the case of a recognized authority in a more specialized field who happens to be located at a less prestigious school).
+Departments should try to avoid naming external referees from the same department (an exception may be necessary when two exceptional authorities are in the same department.
+However, such exceptions should be justified in writing).
 These referees must be known to have tenure or the equivalent status if they have appointments in countries without the tenure system.
 For a promotion to the rank of professor, the referees should be full professors.
 Care should be taken that their research interests are close to the candidate's.